 The global personal-computer industry unexpectedly grew in the first quarter, marking a turnaround after the sluggish European economy and component supply shortages had dragged down the market last year.

-PC shipments climbed 1.9 percent to 89 million units, compared with predictions for a 1.2 percent drop, according to Stamford, Connecticut-based Gartner Inc. (IT) Another research firm, IDC, also reported a surprise increase for the quarter.
+PC shipments climbed 1.9 percent to 89 million units, compared with predictions for a 1.2 percent drop, according to Stamford, Connecticut-based Gartner Inc. (IT:US) Another research firm, IDC, also reported a surprise increase for the quarter.

 The growth signaled the PC market is shaking off the effects of Europe’s debt crisis and a disk-drive shortage stemming from last year’s flooding in Thailand.
 Still, a scarcity of drives made it harder for PC sellers to run aggressive promotions and attract lower-end shoppers, Gartner found.
 Many consumers also are turning more to other types of devices, such as smartphones and tablets.